tchangkiat/mai/README.md

 Install the following dependencies (if not done yet):

-1. `git` and `python` installed on your machine.
+1. `git` and `python` installed on your machine
 2. AWS CLI set up with a default profile.
-Profile must have access to Amazon Bedrock.
+Profile must have access to Amazon Bedrock
-3. Requested access to "Anthropic Claude" and "Amazon Titan Embeddings G1 - Text" base models in Amazon Bedrock (us-east-1).
+3. Requested access to "Anthropic Claude" and "Amazon Titan Embeddings G1 - Text" base models in Amazon Bedrock (us-east-1)
+4. For macOS, install ffmpeg and portaudio with `brew install ffmpeg portaudio`

 ## Setup